johnae/spook/README.md

 ### Spook

 Spook is aiming to be a light weight replacement for [guard](https://github.com/guard/guard).
-Please note that this is very early and almost doesn't work.
-Don't use it right now basically.
+Please note that this is very early and may not work.

 Building it should be as straightforward as: